Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Audeze Maxwell Wireless

-The Audeze Maxwell Wireless are better overall headphones than the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
-While both headphones are similarly comfortable and well-built, the Audeze have a more neutral sound out of the box, which some users may prefer, and have a more robust virtual soundstage feature.
-Their boom mic also offers better overall performance, and they have significantly longer continuous battery life.
-However, the SteelSeries have a fair noise cancelling system, which can be handy if you like to game in noisy environments.
+The Audeze Maxwell Wireless are better overall headphones than the SteelSeries Arctis Nova Pro Wireless.
+While both headphones are similarly comfortable and well-built, the Audeze have a balanced sound out of the box, which some users may prefer, and they have a more robust virtual soundstage feature.
+Their boom mic also offers better overall performance, and they have a significantly longer continuous battery life.
+However, the SteelSeries have a noise cancelling system, which can be handy if you like to game in noisy environments.
 Their wireless transmitter also puts controls like EQ and sidetone at your fingertips.

 SteelSeries Arctis Pro Wireless